isomerpages/moe-ast/_office-of-subject-chapters/Science/Physics Chapter.md

 <div>

 <p>
 All Physics teachers  are strongly encouraged to join the <a href="http://mydesk.opal.moe.edu.sg/cos/o.x?c=/ca4_mydesk/grpcoll&gid=96&func=view">U in Physics</a> group on OPAL.
-As a member of the Physics teaching fraternity, you can:<Br><br>
+As a member of the Physics teaching fraternity, you can:

-a.  be informed of the activities organised by the Chapter,<br>
+1.  be informed of the activities organised by the Chapter,
-b.  sign up for Physics Chapter courses and learning sessions, and<br>
+2.  sign up for Physics Chapter courses and learning sessions, and
-c.  have access to the various collaborative and networking platforms.<br><br>
+3.  have access to the various collaborative and networking platforms.

-You may contact Ms Loo Ming Yang (Academy Officer) \[Email: loo_ming_yang@moe.gov.sg] or  Mr Lee Kian Wei Jelvin (Academy Officer)\[Email: Jelvin_lee@moe.gov.sg]should you have any queries regarding the Physics Chapter and its courses.
-We invite you to be an inspiring member of U in Physics.  <i>Join us today, so that we can grow together as a vibrant Physics Networked Learning Community!</i>
+You may contact <a href="andy_yeo@moe.gov.sg">Mr Andy Yeo (Academy Officer)</a> should you have any queries regarding the Physics Chapter and its courses.
+We invite you to be an inspiring member of U in Physics.
+Join us today, so that we can grow together as a vibrant Physics Networked Learning Community!</i>
 </p>

 </div>